LeeXuan-Ong/ServerSideCA1/README.md

 11. Admin can view all the form that all users submitted

 ## Future Improvements
+Due to the time constraint, I am not able to finish all the features that I want to implement.
+Below are the list of features that I want to implement in the future.
 1. Add more features to the website
 2. Add edit to the instrument
 3. Add delete to the instrument